Tofu “Ribs” with Homemade Spicy BBQ Sauce Questa ricetta è disponibile anche in italiano.

-Back in the days when I fist went veg, I really couldn’t stand it: I found it very hard to be an animal protein substitute and I was very likely to have beans or grains instead to cover my proteins intake.
+Back in the days when I first went veg, I really couldn’t stand it: I found it very hard to have as an animal protein substitute and I was very likely to have beans or grains instead to cover my proteins intake.

-Most dishes presented to me had tofu as a main ingredient and in that occasion I had to choose whether to starve or give this japanese delicacy another go.
+Most dishes presented to me had tofu as a main ingredient and on that occasion I had to choose whether to starve or give this Japanese delicacy another go.
 I’m so grateful I picked the second option!

-It was an explosion of textures and flavoures: from chewy to crumbly to melt-in-the-mouth!
+It was an explosion of textures and flavours: from chewy to crumbly to melt-in-the-mouth!

 This is how versatile tofu is.
 And thanks to that experience I started introducing it again in my cooking and avidly reading books and articles online to learn all its secrets!

-Thats right, because since that day I really cannot live without tofu anymore!
+That’s right, since that day I really cannot live without tofu anymore!

 So.. long story short: if you don’t like tofu you chances are you using it wrong!